Charming islander vibe

 Panka Yai Bay, Ko Bulon Lae T: (086) 290 2519 , (086) 967 0716

-More of a regular bungalow joint than an actual homestay programme, Chao Le Homestay has a small number of inviting wood-and-bamboo bungalows overlooking a shaded lawn just back from the bay.
+More of a family-run bungalow joint than an actual homestay programme, Chao Lae Homestay has about half a dozen simple but attractive wood-and-bamboo bungalows overlooking a shaded lawn stretching behind the bay.

 Sturdy and well-kept bungalows have walls made of bamboo rods, woven bamboo and cinderblocks painted brick red along with hardwood floors and metal roofs.
 Cold-water showers, sinks and little sun windows join bucket-flush squat toilets in the cement bathrooms.
 Go on, be adventurous and acquaint yourself with the squat position.